RJAIN-27/SlackBot-CSC510/Design.md

 ## Use Cases
 #### Use Case 1: Issue a Book
 1. Preconditions
    - A user "XYZ" has authenticated himself into the library system.
+[UC?]
 2. Main Flow
    - The user request to issue a specific book from the library [S1]
 3. SubFlow